-Hardly five-and-twenty shops now make up the bazar at Barakur.
-Grain is chiefly vended in them. and salt imported from the Lower Provinces. quantities of oil-seeds, tobacco, ghee, and other local products are also exposed for sale.
-The same that Raneegunge was twenty-five years ago, is Barakur now -a solitary outpost of civilization in a region of barbarians.
-But the place bids fair to be a mart of great trading activity-to be a considerable outlet for the products of the hill-regions.
-The local advantages of its situation, to be heightened the more by the extension of the Railway, would attract here large numbers of men for business.
-The spot is particularly suited for manufactories of lac-dye and shell-lac.
-The raw material can be worked upon here at a cheap value.
-Paddy and sugar-cane are now sparingly grown for want of a market, but increased demand would give the impetus to an increased cultivation.
-Hides, horns, and beeswax can be had here in abundance.
-Timber, which has become a valuable commodity in the Indian market, can be largely procured from these districts.
-There are fine pasture lands, and cattle might be reared with great success.
-The mineral wealth of the region is inexhaustible.
-Scarcely any land-owner now appreciates the ores of iron or the veins of copper lying in his estate, and takes them into the account in estimating the value of his property.
-But time shall give to the Indians their own Birmingham and their own Sheffield.
-The future of the Jungle Mehals presents a glowing picture to the imagination.
-The route now passes through wastes, heaths, and forests.
-Two hundred years hence, its sides would be dotted with villages and manufacturing towns.
-Many thousands of square miles, which are now overgrown with woods, and given up to the bear and leopard, would appear hereafter a succession of orchards, corn-fields, tea-gardens, and sugarplantations.
-In a region of twenty miles in circumference, there are seen how a few straggling huts of reeds and thatches.
-The traveller in the twentieth century would find all this space covered with neat bungalows, pleasant country-seats, warehouses, and shops.
-Macaulay has painted the present of England.
-Young Bengal anticipates the prospective of India.
+A little serai, however, owes its name to the Barakur Though not a bonâ-fide Santhal village, it abounds with many men, women, and children of that race, the ores of iron or the veins of copper lying in his estate, and takes them into the account in estimating the value of his property But time shall give to the Indians their own Birmingham and their own Sheffield The future of the Jungle Mehals presents a glowing picture to the imagination The route now passes through wastes, heaths, and forests Two hundred years hence, its sides would be dotted with villages and manufacturing towns Many thousands of square miles, which are now overgrown with woods, and given up to the bear and leopard, would appear hereafter a succession of orchards, corn-fields, tea-gardens, and sugarplantations In a region of twenty miles in circumference, there are seen now a few straggling huts of reeds and thatches The traveller in the twentieth century would find all this space covered with neat bungalows, pleasant country-seats, warehouses, and shops.
+Macaulay has painted the present of England Young Bengal anticipates the prospective of India house deep.
+To almost every house is attached a pigsty, a cattle-shed, and a dovecot.
+Surrounding the village are patches of luxuriant cultivation denoting the fertility of a virgin soil.
+The Santhal does not live wedged together in a mass, excluding sunshine and ventilation, and killing himself by typhoids and cholera.
+He seems to have intuitive ideas of sanitation.
+His mode of location eminently illustrates the principles of health carried out in practice.
+A Santhal village is not without interesting features in an Indian landscape-a Santhal clearance has 'a park-like appearance'.

-The serai, deriving its name from the Barakur, is not without some of the features of a Santhal village.
+The seral, deriving its name from the Barakur, is not without some of the features of a Santhal village.
 The site is upon a rising ground, by the side of a pure and gushing hill-stream, watering a finely-wooded valley.
-Cossipore, on the Hooghly, is not a more delightful spot than Barakur on the river of that name.
+Cossipole, on the Hooghly, is not a more delightful spot than Barakur on the liver of that name